validfox/grievous/README.md

     An EDA simulator wrapper script of Cadence Xcelium, Synopsys VCS, etc.
     Use one line command to call different digital simulators in short.
-    An example is to start a simulation with a command like 'grievous -t test0'.
+    An example is to start a simulation with a command like 'python3 grievous.py -t test0'.

     Follow MIT license.